icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

 Classes can never be tagged when used as the type of a [field] or [parameter].

 Class definitions consist of the `class` keyword, followed by an [identifier], optionally followed by a [compact ID][compact-id-guide], optionally followed by a base class, and then the class's body.
-Compact IDs consist of a (possibly signed) integer wrapped in a pair of parenthesis.
+Compact IDs consist of a positive integer wrapped in a pair of parenthesis.
+This integer must between `0` and `2,147,483,647` (the maximum value of a signed 32bit integer).
 Base classes are specified by a single colon, followed by a class's (possibly scoped) identifier.
 Class bodies consist of a list of [fields][field] wrapped in a pair of braces.
 These fields may be optionally separated by commas.
 Additionally, [local attributes][attribute] and a [doc-comment] may be applied to the class in its prelude.